 8. "Children need a mother and a father for the balance in their lives ... and the mirror-image. / All the development that needs to happen from an emotional, mental, physical component ... only a mother and a father can give."

-Key topics: NEED FOR A FATHER AND MOTHER; RIGHT TO A MOTHER AND A FATHER; UNFAIR TO DELIBERATELY DEPRIVE
+RIGHT TO A MOTHER AND A FATHER: UNFAIR TO DELIBERATELY DEPRIVE